kelu124/echomods/include/AddMyLogs.md

 #### 2020-01-11 Silent is back

-* @todo Repushing some silent experiment - using it as a benchmark for lit3rick and un0rick boards
+* @done Repushing some silent experiment - using it as a benchmark for lit3rick and un0rick boards
-* @todo Need to repush libpyUn0.
+* @done Need to repush libpyUn0.
-* @todo get somes boxes to sort VNA, piezos, attiny's stuff
+* @donetodo get somes boxes to sort VNA, piezos, attiny's stuff
-* @todo SAO for Belgrade !
+* @cancelled SAO for Belgrade !
   * SAO: FT232RQ - https://learn.adafruit.com/programming-spi-flash-prom-with-an-ft232h-breakout/overview
   * upduino Flash - ice40 connection